 Day 8.
 Departure

-We may have time to do some final birding along the eastern slopes of Table Mountain before you catch your flight to Durban to begin the Subtropical leg of the tour or your international flight to leave Cape Town.
+We may have time to do some final birding along the eastern slopes of Table Mountain before you catch your flight to Durban to join our Subtropical South Africa tour or your international flight to leave Cape Town.

 Please note that the detailed itinerary below cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.